yshmarov/yshmarov.github.io/_posts/2020-11-30-how-to-code-the-subscription-business-model-saas-service-as-a-service-part-1.md

 ---
 layout: post
-title: "SaaS: How to code the subscriptions business model.
-Elementary level"
+title: "SaaS: How to code the subscriptions business model?"
 author: Yaroslav Shmarov
 tags:
 - ruby on rails